.

 Don’t Forget About Laboratory Billing Data

-Laboratory revenue cycle management (lab RCM) data is another important area where dashboard widgets can positively impact productivity and revenue.
-By capturing key lab billing metrics (KPIs) and then analyzing them, the lab billing department can be alerted to any discrepancies affecting days in accounts receivable, the net collection rate, and the denial rate.
+Laboratory revenue cycle management data is another important area where dashboard widgets can positively impact productivity and revenue.
+By capturing key lab billing metrics and then analyzing them, the lab billing department can be alerted to any discrepancies affecting days in accounts receivable, the net collection rate, and the denial rate.

 Here are a few other examples where tracking metrics with dashboard widgets can positively affect the laboratory billing process (RCM cycle):

-• Insurance Claims: Dashboard widgets can be used to monitor the status of insurance claims (including the number of claims submitted, and the number of claims denied), plus the average time it takes to receive payment.
+• Insurance Claims: Dashboard widgets can be used to monitor the status of insurance claims (including the number of claims submitted and the number of claims denied), plus the average time it takes to receive payment.

 • Charge Capture: Dashboard widgets can help labs monitor charge capture rates (the percentage of billable services they bill for) and stop revenue leakage.